masterLazy/LazyWeb/README.md

 LazyWeb is based on Windows API (WinSock) and OpenSSL.

 LazyWeb offers a class, `lazy::Web`, as the interface.
 LazyWeb creates a `recv_thread` to receive messages so that LazyWeb will be **non-blocking**.
-All the messages will be stored to a file at once.
+All the messages will be saved to a file at once.

 LazyWeb offers `lazy::Msg` to manage HTTP messages, `lazy::MsgMaker` to make HTTP messages, and `lazy::WebHelper`.